Without using a calculator, decide whether each function value is... | Channels for Pearson+

 Unit Circle

-The unit circle is a circle with a radius of one centered at the origin of a coordinate plane.
-It is a fundamental tool in trigonometry, as it allows us to visualize the values of sine and cosine for various angles.
-The coordinates of points on the unit circle correspond to the cosine and sine values of the angles, helping to determine whether these values are positive or negative based on the angle's location.
+The unit circle is a circle with a radius of one centered at the origin of the coordinate plane.
+It is a fundamental tool in trigonometry, as it allows us to define the sine, cosine, and tangent of angles based on the coordinates of points on the circle.
+For any angle, the x-coordinate represents the cosine value, while the y-coordinate represents the sine value, which helps in determining their signs based on the angle's quadrant.

 Recommended video: